iyre/bl4-save-tools/README.md

   - Unlock all hover drives
   - Unlock all specializations
   - Unlock UVHM
+  - Set all items to character level
   - Unlock new game shortcuts - `profile.sav`
   - Unlock all cosmetics - `profile.sav`

-I don't plan to implement any sort of item editing.
+I don't plan to implement item editing beyond basic preset manipulations.

 ## Usage
 1. Open the online editor linked above or clone the repo and open `index.html` in any web browser.